karatelabs/karate/README.md

 ```

 # Special Variables
+These are 'built-in' variables, there are only a few and all of them give you access to the HTTP response.

 ## `response`
 After every HTTP call this variable is set with the response and is available until the next HTTP request over-writes it.
 You can easily assign `response` (or parts of it using Json-Path or XPath) to a variable and use it in later steps.